YosysHQ/prjtrellis/CONTRIBUTING.md

-# Contributing to Project X-Ray
+# Contributing to Project Trellis

 There are a couple of guidelines when contributing to Project Trellis which are listed here.